livepeer/docs/docs/protocol/core-concepts/token.md

 (broadcasters) pay to use the network in Ethereum's ETH.
 ETH is the medium of exchange token in the Livepeer network.

-The Livepeer Token is a protocol token for staking, used by those who want to perform work on the network, that serves the following purposes:
+The Livepeer Token (LPT) is a protocol token for staking, used by those who want to perform work on the network, that serves the following purposes:

 - It serves as a bonding mechanism in a delegated proof of stake system, in